Tap30/web-components/packages/theme/README.md

 <div align="center">

-Theming package providing CSS custom properties and JS constants for Tapsi Design System.
+Theming package providing design tokens as CSS and JS variables for the Tapsi Design System.

 </div>